-Regular shortness of breath may be caused by a more serious condition that affects the heart or lungs.
+Regular shortness of breath may be due to a more serious condition that affects the heart or lungs.

 The heart and lungs help carry oxygen around the body and get rid of carbon dioxide.
-As such, conditions that affect how they function can also affect a person’s breathing.
+Because of this, conditions that affect how they function can also affect a person’s breathing.

 Underlying conditions that affect the heart and lungs and can cause shortness of breath include: